-On March 5, Trinity holds three Ash Wednesday services: 7:30 a.m., noon and 6 p.m.
+On Feb.
+10, Trinity holds three Ash Wednesday services: 7:30 a.m., noon and 6 p.m.
 Eucharist will be celebrated with imposition of ashes at all services.
 Trinity Cathedral Choir will sing at the 6 p.m. service.
-The Rev. Canon Will Mebane preaches at the 7:30 service; the Very Rev. Tracey Lind preaches at both the noon and 6 p.m. service.
+The Rev. Canon Kay Rackley preaches, and the Very Rev. Tracey Lind presides at all services.
 Following the 6 p.m. service, join us for a simple Lenten meal ($5 donation) in Cathedral Hall.
-Wednesday evening programs are canceled for the night and will resume on Wednesday, March 12.
+Wednesday evening programs will resume on Feb.
+17.

 Trinity Cathedral is an Equal Opportunity Employer.

 Position Description: Trinity Cathedral seeks an experienced and motivated individual for the full-time position of Communications Manager.
 The Communications Manager is responsible for day-to-day planning and execution of a comprehensive, strategic communications and marketing program for Trinity Cathedral and Trinity Commons, guided by the Cathedral’s mission, vision, and values.
 This position is also responsible for communications and marketing activities of Music & Art at Trinity, a separate 501(c)(3) nonprofit entity.
 [Read more…]